sbseltzer/kioku-srs/MODEL.md

 - Template Installer
 - Media Installer
 ### Formats
-This section describes file formats that could vary.
+This section describes abstract file formats that could vary.
 #### Script Format
 Facilitated by a Script Engine.
 Must support an HTTP client, and be able to bind to C functions.